 Vocal harmonizers work as pitch shifters on your voice.
 Standard pitch shifters make your voice higher or lower and alter the original signal.
 However, these vocal effects processing devices keep both the original and the altered sound.

 As a singer, this means that you can hear your part sung at its correct pitch, while also hearing a vocal line which complements it.

 These devices usually come as a foot pedal.
 They’re designed so that on stage you can activate them with your foot, and between performances, you can alter the settings with small knobs using your hands.

 If you’re a solo performer, accompanist singers are often tricky to locate.
 Besides, getting another singer on stage with you might not fit your act.
-These pedals let the solo performer ‘fill out’ there vocal without needing to add addition singers.
+These pedals let the solo performer ‘fill out’ their vocals without needing to add additional singers.

 Avoid Reluctant Band Members

 If you’re the lead singer in a band, and your songs need that harmonic layer to rock, you might find yourself asking your bassist or drummer to try them out.
 However, your band members might lack confidence and may, let’s face it, suck at singing and harmonizing.
 That’s not going to do your band any good.

-However competent you are as a singer, adding an extra layer to your vocal line often gives choruses the oomph they need to stand out, and the two-voices-coming-from-one-voice effect tends to intrigue and inspire audiences.
+However competent you are as a singer, adding an extra layer to your vocal line often gives choruses the oomph they need to stand out, and the two-voices-coming-from-one-voice effect sounds pretty great.
 Many pedals also include pitch correction to help you stay in tune.